 3 – Price is going to be a consideration, especially since higher-priced cars affect your car insurance rates.
 Just make sure you aren’t sacrificing safety, fuel-efficiency, or comfort in order to save a buck.
 If you want some low-cost, safe options, we’ve done an article about the best used cars for teens under $10,000.
 Establish your budget before you start shopping for the best results.

 4 – List the features you must have.
-This helps you pick the cute cars that work best for your family.
+This helps you pick a vehicle that work best for your family.

 5 – Do your research.
-Don’t buy something just because it’s one of the cute cars your teen wants.
+Don’t buy something just because it’s what your teen wants.
 Make sure you look into safety ratings and reliability as well.
 A good thing to look into is the lifetime ownership cost of a vehicle.
 This helps you figure in the maintenance, fuel, insurance, registration, and other fees.
+The Kelley Blue Book is a great resource for car models, prices, and things to look out for.

-6 – Take your teen on a test drive.
-When you go to look at cute cars, make sure your teen is with you.
+6 – Find a car dealer that understands your needs, and allows you to take your teen on a test drive.
+When you go to look at cars, make sure your teen is with you.
 This experience will bring the two of you closer together and help you make an educated decision.